The Predator's Edge (7)

 Wealth Preservation Psychology

-As trading success creates significant wealth, psychological approaches must evolve to emphasize preservation alongside growth:
+As trading success creates significant wealth, psychological approaches must evolve to emphasize preservation alongside growth.
+This is one of the hardest transitions for successful traders.
+The aggressive risk-taking that built your capital becomes inappropriate for preserving it.

 Succession Planning

-Considering how to transfer knowledge and maintain psychological systems if circumstances prevent continued active trading:
+Consider how to transfer knowledge and maintain psychological systems if circumstances prevent continued active trading.
+This might be health issues, family obligations, or simply deciding you want to do something else with your time and energy.

-The psychological framework you've developed through this series represents years of potential development condensed into systematic understanding.
+This framework represents years of potential development condensed into systematic understanding.
 Implementation will take time, patience, and consistent practice under real market conditions with genuine financial risk.

 The few who commit to the complete psychological development process—who accept the discomfort of changing deeply ingrained mental patterns, who maintain discipline through inevitable setbacks, who build the patience for strategic selectivity—will find that trading becomes a vehicle for developing psychological capabilities that extend far beyond market participation.